Perpaterb/minesweeper/README.md

 This application will let you play Minesweeper.

-Minesweeper is a logic game where a player is shown a grid of squares with the objective to open all the squares without riding a mine under them.
+Minesweeper is a logic game where a player is shown a grid of squares with the objective to open all the squares without hitting a mine under them.
 Each time then play the mines are in random places in the grid.

 Turns out that Windows 10 doesn't come with the minesweeper by default.
 The aim of this terminal application is to provide entertainment and challenge players to solve the puzzle.